Betzefer: Freedom to the Slave Makers (2008–2011)

-In May 2009, it was announced that the album will go into the mastering stage between 18–25 May 2009, at West West Side Music Studios, in New Windsor, New York by Alan Douches, who previously worked with such bands as Through the Eyes of the Dead, Beneath the Massacre and A Life Once Lost.
+In May 2009, it was announced that the album will go into the mastering stage between 18 and 25 May 2009, at West West Side Music Studios, in New Windsor, New York by Alan Douches, who previously worked with such bands as Through the Eyes of the Dead, Beneath the Massacre and A Life Once Lost.

 On 27 August 2010, the band played their first show of 2010, at the Heavy Metal Tel Aviv as their alter ego band HC/DC which features the band members, with additional guitarist Alex Schuster, though the band played strictly AC/DC covers, and not any songs from Betzefer.
 Alongside the band played such acts as Sabaton, Tim "Ripper" Owens, Nightmare and Almana Shchora.

 On 28 September 2010, the band performed as part of Ozzfest, taking place in Israel for the first time, alongside Ozzy Osbourne, Korn, Soulfly and Almana Shchora.
 The band played the whole new album at the show and has also hinted on a possible soon to be announced release date for the long delayed album.

-On 24 October 2010, the band announced on its Facebook page that artwork for the album had been completed.
+On 24 October 2010, the band announced that artwork for the album had been completed.
 It was done by Shahar Hemo and Nir Doliner, with photography by Gal Hamo.

 On 3 November 2010, it was finally announced that the band had signed a new record deal with AFM Records, who will release the band's second album Freedom to the Slave Makers worldwide in February 2011.
 On 5 January 2011, it was confirmed that the album would be released worldwide on 18 February 2011, with a special release show at the Barby club in Tel Aviv to follow on 3 March 2011.
 On 6 January 2011, the band revealed the album's artwork and track list.
 On 10 January 2011, it was announced that the album will be released in the US on 22 February 2011 through E1 Music.

 On 20 January 2011, the band released the song "Nothing But Opinions", the first single from the upcoming album, for free listening through such Israeli sites as Walla!, Nana 10 and Musicspot.
 On 16 February 2011, the album was uploaded for free streaming on the band's Facebook and Myspace pages.

 On 16 June 2011, Betzefer went on their first European tour in support of Freedom to the Slave Makers, and their first international tour since 2007.
 The tour included some headlining dates as well as supporting slots for Cavalera Conspiracy and GWAR, and a slot on the With Full Force festival, which the band had not played since 2005.
 The tour ended on 2 July 2011.